 8. Warranty

 Choose a subwoofer with a warranty of at least one year.
-This ensures that you can get a replacement or repair if the subwoofer malfunctions.
+This ensures you can get a replacement or repair if the subwoofer malfunctions.

 9. Room Acoustics